shehzade/peeping-tom/README.md

 ```console
 python3 toms-server.py -m server
 ```
-Once the server has started, enter the exact AES key you generated earlier and used in the peeping-client.cpp file.
-You should then get a message saying that the server has been started!
+Once the server has started, enter the exact AES key you generated earlier and used in the peeping-client.cpp source file.
+If the key is accepted, you should get a message saying that the server has been started!

 **Step 7: Analyze logs + important notes**

-Every time the target calls back home, you will receive a message on the terminal.
-Please be sure to not lose internet connection or close your Ngrok tunnel during this period as this would necessitate relaunching the peeping-client.exe executable on the target.
+All that's left is executing the newly-built peeping-client.exe on the target.
+I will the how of that to your creativity.
+Every time the interval you set passes, you will receive a message on the terminal.

+**Warning:**  ***Please be sure to not lose internet connection or close your Ngrok tunnel during this period as this would necessitate re-executing the peeping-client.exe program on the target.***

-All keylogs will be written to the keylog text file in the directory of the toms-server.py script and can be viewed from there.
-That's all for the instructions, hope you were able to get up and running!
+All keylogs will be written to a keylog,txt file in the directory of the toms-server script and can be viewed from there.
+That's all for the instructions, hope you were able to get up and running without any major hurdles!
 ____

 ### Demo